mithunpaul08/mean-teacher/pytorch/README.md

 - get training to run without noise --done
 - add transformation(i.e diff noise for student and teacher) --done
 - get training to run with noise --done
+- read the readme of original code again. the part where they talk about twostreamsampler --done
-- check if consistency loss works, now that we have noise
+- check if consistency loss works, now that we have noise ---done
 - add eval data
   - (verify manually dataset_test has size of 10 or whatever you are feeding)

 - add pre-trained embeddings
-- read the readme of original code again. the part where they talk about twostreamsampler
 - read the pytorch documentation on dataloader again
 - do 2xfeedforward -i.e make the mean teacher as a simple mlp
 - remove low frequency words.
+- after all debug purpoes, increase the value of `--workers` to enable multiprocessing